 In a tight labor market, it is important to offer a competitive benefits package in order to attract top talent.
 A recent survey suggested that it’s more important than ever to offer these benefits to employees and potential employees — 60% of respondents said they would take a job with a lower salary for better benefits.

 For businesses, allocating fringe benefits when overtime pay is involved can be complex.
 Under the Davis Bacon Act, fringe benefits are paid on all hours worked, which includes overtime.
-However overtime is only calculated according to the base rate thus fringe benefits don’t have the same time and half multiplier.
+However in some states overtime is only calculated according to the base rate thus fringe benefits don’t have the same time and half multiplier.
+Check your local state prevailing wage laws for details.

 An area of complication is whether commuter benefits can be counted as fringe benefits for employees.
 In some states, commuter benefits have been recognized as valid fringe benefits that employers can offer.
 However, the IRS has very constricting regulations on what activities actually count as commuter benefits.
 The laws that determine these benefits are based on the funding source of the project.
 On projects with multiple funding sources it can be difficult to determine which laws apply.
 This can make determining applicable fringe laws complex.